wacl-york/quant-tools/README.md

 Having the data in this format makes it easy to run basic analyses, such as determining the proportion of missing observations of a particular measurement by device.

-The code snippet below calculates the proportion of NO2 missingness for our AQMesh and Aeroqual dataset recorded between 2020-01-01 to 2020-04-28; highlight that our 4 AQM devices all have > 60% missingness.
+The code snippet below calculates the proportion of NO2 missingness for our AQMesh and Aeroqual dataset recorded between 2020-01-01 to 2020-04-28, highlighting that our 4 AQM devices all have > 60% missingness.
 This can be explained by the fact that the data is resampled to 1 minute averages, but AQMesh units were recording at 15 min frequencies for much of this period.

 This one-line call chains together several operations: